Nishal3/airbnb-warehousing/README.md

 7. Click "Next" and choose the IAM role we created before.
 Proceed by clicking "Next"
 8. For the target database, choose the database we made in Glue for the untransformed data and click "Next"
 9. Click "Create crawler"
+   Here's how it might look:

+#### 5.2.2 Redshift Crawler

-10. Rinse and repeat for Redshift assigning meaningful names and using the connection and database in Glue associating with Redshift.
+1. Rinse and repeat for Redshift assigning meaningful names and using the connection and database in Glue associating with Redshift.
 The only thing different is the data source's path, which is now "transformed_columbus_oh_listings_data/%"

+Here's how it might look:

-11. Select the crawlers and hit "Run".
+Select the crawlers and hit "Run".
 And now, we've fetched the column metadata for both data source and target!

-### 5.3 Previewing Data with Amazon Athena
+### 5.3 Previewing RDS Data with Amazon Athena

 #### 5.3.1 Creating an S3 Bucket to Store Query Results